-- 2.5 Whilst the BCCS sets out the strategy for the Black Country, identifies some strategic locations and puts forward important over-arching policies, it does not allocate sites for development.
+2.5 Whilst the BCCS sets out the strategy for the Black Country, identifies some strategic locations and puts forward important over-arching policies, it does not allocate sites for development.
 To make such allocations for housing, employment and other uses, to identify assets for protection and to update the UDP it is necessary to have site allocations.
 This is considered to be particularly important in ensuring that the Borough can safeguard and provide sufficient land for employment, and to support infrastructure planning.
-The Site Allocation DPD will be accompanied by an update of Walsall's UDP Proposals Map.
-The Proposals Map will be known as the Adopted Policies Map. - 2.6 Rather than include development management policies, as proposed previously, it is now considered that that the necessary policies can be provided through the use of 'saved' UDP policies and national policies, with the possibility of a separate future document when resources allow.
+The Site Allocation DPD is accompanied by an update of Walsall's UDP Proposals Map.
+The Proposals Map is known as the Adopted Policies Map.
+The Site Allocation DPD and Walsall Town Centre AAP was adopted on 7 January 2019.

+2.6 Rather than include development management policies, as proposed previously, it was concluded that that the necessary policies can be provided through the use of 'saved' UDP policies and national policies, with the possibility of a separate future document when resources allow.

-B) Area Action Plans
+B) Area Action Plans (AAPs)